stdpudo/Standard-PUDO/README.md

 The main outcome of the projects are:
 - Standard API and Data Format for PUDO Discovery, Identification and Use
 - Standard Behavioural guidelines for Event Management
-- Integration into the main e-commerce software, extending Checkout Experience in a Environmentally oriented way
+- Integration into the main e-commerce software

+We aim to extend the standard Checkout Experience in a Environmentally oriented way, facilitating users and e-commerce sites to prefer PUDO delivery as their default, environmentally savy delivery preference.

 The outcome of the API is meant to be flexible and developers oriented with:
 - Swagger Technical Definition for a modern REST/JSON couple